 About National Center for Seismology

-National Center for Seismology (NCS) is the nodal agency of the Government of India for monitoring of earthquake activity in the country.
-NCS maintains National Seismological Network of 115 stations each having state of art equipment and spreading all across the country.NCS monitors earthquake activity all across the country through its 24x7 round the clock monitoring center.
-NCS also monitors earthquake swarm and aftershock through deploying temporary observatory close to the affected region.
+National Center for Seismology (NCS) is the nodal agency of the Government of India for monitoring earthquake activity in the country.
+NCS maintains the National Seismological Network of 160 stations each having state of art equipment and spreading all across the country.NCS monitors earthquake activity all across the country through its 24x7 around-the-clock monitoring center.
+NCS also monitors earthquake swarm and aftershock by deploying a temporary observatory close to the affected region.

-- Operation and maintenance of national seismological network comprising of 115 Stations
+- Operation and maintenance of national seismological network comprising of 160 Stations.

-- Maintenance of Seismological data centre and information services.
+- Maintenance of Seismological data center and information services.

 - Aftershock/Earthquake swarm monitoring/survey.

 The history of instrumental earthquake monitoring in India dates back to 1898 when the first seismological observatory of the country was established at Alipore (Calcutta) on 1 December 1898 after the great Shillong plateau earthquake of 1897.
 The occurrence of devastating earthquakes such as the 1905 Kangra earthquake, 1934 Nepal-Bihar, Assam, and many other strong earthquakes, necessitated strengthening the national seismological network progressively from a paltry 6 in 1940 to 8 in 1950, 15 in 1960, and 18 in 1970.
 The early 1960s marked a very important landmark in the history of seismic monitoring when the WWSSN(World Wide Standardized Seismic Network) stations started functioning globally.